jeetsh4h/Mario-SJ/README.md

 For file upload:
 First commit -> push onto child branch -> pull req from main -> pull from private machines

+The final project pivoted to using GDevelop due to time constraints.
+### The final report submission has been attached here.

 Git Basics for Us
 ---
 - There is a local repository and a remote repository